GODEEEP/tgw-gen/README.md

 been downloaded simply run the `bias_correct.py` script.
 This will modify the data in the SAM resource (hdf5) files directly.

-### Convert to mountain time
-This step is only necessary if you plan on creating GridView input files.

-reV (SAM) is run 1 year at a time and so the input files contain only 1 year of data.
-At this point the reV input files have been created with years defined by UTC time.
-The script `data/convert_h5_to_mt.py` will read the data out of the existing hdf5 files and create new hdf5 file a `_mt` post fix.
-The working directory needs to be set to `data` when the script is run.

 ### Create generation profiles
 Now you are finally ready to run reV and create the generation profiles.
 The scripts `reV_solar.py` and `reV_wind.py` will create one csv file per year in `data/generation`.
 By default the scripts will output generation as a fraction of total plant capacity.
 There is an option in the scripts to change the output to power (watts).

-### Create GridView input files
-As a final optional step, you can create GridView input files by running the script `convert_gen_for_gridview.R`, these will be output into `data/gridview_wind_solar_cf_8760`.

 ## Validation
 There are several more scripts and reports related to validating the met and gen data, please see the `README.md` in in the `validation` directory for more details.